isomerpages/nyp-sirs/_success-and-blog/1r-2019-8-7-3-methods-to-enter-chinese-market.md

 <h4>3.
 Cross Border E-Commerce</h4>

 <p>Unlike the traditional importation method, for brands entering China through cross border e-commerce (CBEC), foreign brands are only allowed to sell their products
-  via e-commerce marketplaces in China through platforms such as Taobao, Tmall, or Jingdong (JD).</p>
+  via <a href="https://www.digitalcrew.com.au/blogs-and-insights/choosing-various-e-commerce-platforms-china/">e-commerce marketplaces in China</a> through platforms such as Taobao, Tmall, or Jingdong (JD).</p>

-<p>One of the key advantages is the lowered cost and reduced time to enter into the market.
-Through CBEC, businesses do not need register companies in China, significantly
-  reducing the cost of entry especially for smaller brands and businesses.
+<p>One of the key advantages is <a href="https://www.forbes.com/sites/franklavin/2018/04/18/selling-to-china-cross-border-or-in-country-solutions/?sh=53fad63316c4">the lowered cost and reduced time to enter</a> into the market.
+Through CBEC, businesses do not need register companies in China, significantly reducing the cost of entry especially for smaller brands and businesses.
 The lead time for approval of products for listing and selling on e-commerce marketplaces can also be as quick as 1 to 2 weeks, allowing for merchants to have their goods available to end-consumers in as short a time frame as possible.
 The lower cost of entry also means that the risk taken for businesses is minimised, allowing them more time and opportunities to understand their consumers, and their tastes and preferences.</p>

-<p>With much of the shopping in China being done on e-commerce and m-commerce and the relaxation of policies on cross border e-commerce, this has become one of the key
-contributors to importation growth of the country.</p>
+<p>With much of the shopping in China being done on e-commerce and m-commerce and <a href="/success-and-blog/blog/5-trends-of-chinese-consumers">the relaxation of policies on cross border e-commerce</a>, this has become one of the key contributors to importation growth of the country.</p>